Tenza/configurations/ArchLinux Installation/1 - Base System Installation.md

 ##### (Optional) SSD Alignment

 It is also worth mentioning, that once the partitions have been set it is important that they are aligned.
-The alignmnet can be checked using `parted`.
+The alignment can be checked using `parted`.
 If they are not aligned, like already happen to me, [this procedure might help.](https://github.com/Tenza/configurations/blob/master/ArchLinux%20Installation/TODO.md#ssd-alignment)

 <pre>
 parted /dev/md125